MoniruzzamanBillal/reiment-l2-client/README.md

 ### Admin Features

 1. **Admin Dashboar**:

    - Full control over the platform, including managing users (vendors and customers).
    - Ability to suspend or delete accounts and blacklist vendor shops.
    - Monitor transactions and review platform activities.
    - Manage product categories (add, edit, delete).

+   ##

+### Known Issues

+I dploy my database in superbase .
+As a result my project is working slow .
+So if i add more than 1 cart item , during the checkout , I get this error 'Transaction API error: Transaction already closed: A commit cannot be executed on an expired transaction.
+The timeout for this transaction was 5000 ms, however 4979 ms passed since the start of the transaction.
+Consider increasing the interactive transaction timeout or doing less work in the transaction.' .
+If i add 1 cart item at that time , checkout process works fine .

 ### Technologies Used